 While image compression and resizing are different things, the tools you use for one can often address the other.
 You can compress images in most photo editing apps or via online websites like TinyPNG.
 Some tools will compress images based on resolution others offer you the option to select the quality, in percent, that you would like to maintain.

 If you didn’t resize and compress your assets correctly on the first try, don’t sweat it.
-Successfully optimizing images is an art and a science which requires you to balance size and quality.
+Successfully optimizing images for websites is an art and a science which requires you to balance size and quality.
 Getting it right can, and probably will, require trial and error.

 5. Implement lazy loading